 If you are not willing to learn, no one can help you.
 One of my favourite ways to nurture my own emotional, spiritual, economic and physical development is to read books like my journal Be Your Own Best Friend or attend workshops and events.
 This is why I created my Empowered Women workshop; a one-day confidence, compassion, self-esteem, self-care and self-love workshop designed to help you leave insecurity, low self-esteem and your inner critic behind to become your most confident and powerful self.

-The next Empowered Women Workhop is taking place in September and you can use this link to grab your early bird ticket.
+The next Empowered Women Workshop is taking place in January, 2019.
+Click the link below to grab your ticket today!

 Sarah Doyle is a life coach, a speaker, the creator or L-School and The Empowered Women Workshops, the founder of The Better Life Project and author of Be Your Own Best Friend.
 Sarah works with women all over the world to help them achieve their personal and professional goals, whilst developing their confidence and self-esteem.